MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-match-game-play.md

 ## Keep pairs visible

-The game should reset itself so that it no longer keeps track of any labels that use the `firstClicked` and `secondClicked` reference variables, without resetting the colors for the two labels that were chosen.
+When a player matches a pair, the game should reset itself so that it no longer keeps track of any labels that use the `firstClicked` and `secondClicked` reference variables.
+It should not reset the colors for the two labels that were matched.
+Those labels continue to be displayed.

 1. Add the following `if` statement to the `label_Click()` event handler method.
    Put it near the end of the code just above the statement where you start the timer.